PragTob/after_do/README.md

 ## Usage

-This section is dedicated to show of the general usage and effects of AfterDo.
+This section is dedicated to show of the general usage and effects of after_do.
 You can also check out the samples directory for some samples or the specs in the spec folder.

 ### General usage

-In order to use AfterDo the class/module you want to use it with first has to extend the `AfterDo` module.
+In order to use after_do the class/module you want to use it with first has to extend the `AfterDo` module.
 You can do this right in the class definition or afterwards like this: `MyClass.extend AfterDo`.
 With this setup you can add a callback to `method` like this:

 ```ruby
 MyClass.after :method do magic end
 ```

-With AfterDo you can do simple things like printing something out every time a method is called as in this example:
+With after_do you can do simple things like printing something out every time a method is called as in this example:

 ```ruby
 class Dog